The kit should look like this:

 If you’re new to soldering, I’d STRONGLY advise you build it with a friend or parent, to help you with checking the circuit and to share the excitement with as you turn it on for the first time and see it work!!!
-FIGnition is simple to build, as easy as many Lego® kits, but mistakes can be made and are harder to fix.
+FIGkeys is simple to build, as easy as some Lego® kits, but mistakes can be made and are harder to fix.

-The next stage is to make sure you have your own equipment set up properly:
+The next stage is to make sure you have the equipment you need to construct FIGkeys set up properly:

 General Soldering Principles

 The basic principle is this: solder from the lowest components to the highest ones.
 That’s because I’m assuming you don’t have any special PCBs clamps so you want to position the circuit in a stable way while you solder and the best way to do that is to solder components from lowest to highest.